City Council Neighborhood Liaisons

 The City Council is elected at large, and each Council member represents residents of all neighborhoods in Sandy (the entire City of Sandy is smaller than most neighborhood associations in Portland or Vancouver).
 The Council has, however, assigned its members to the various neighborhoods to serve as the primary point of contact on neighborhood issues.
 These assignments (as of 2/10/15) are:

-- Preston Farner--North Bluff.
+- John Hamblin -- North Bluff.
 This includes the North Bluff Road Neighborhood Association, as well as homes to the north (including Shalimar, north of Kelso Rd.), and homes to the south to Highway 26 and west of Bluff Road (including Marcy Street and Meeker Street).

-- Bill King--Tickle Creek/Double Creek.
-Includes Double Creek Phase II when/if it develops.
+- Bill King -- Tickle Creek/Double Creek.
+Includes Double Creek Phase II if and when it develops.

-- Lois Coleman--Bornstedt.
-Cascadia Village and other new subdivisions south of Tickle Creek.
+- Don Hollis -- Bornstedt Village, Cascadia Village, Snowberry and other new subdivisions south of Tickle Creek.

 For Council contact information, see the Directory.